jetkvm/kvm/DEVELOPMENT.md

 If you are developing on an Apple Silicon Mac, you should use a devcontainer to ensure compatibility with the JetKVM build environment (which targets linux/amd64 and ARM).
 There are two main options:

 - **VS Code Dev Containers**: Open the project in VS Code and use the built-in Dev Containers support.
-The configuration is in `.devcontainer/devcontainer.json`.
+The configuration in `.devcontainer/devcontainer.json` is set to use `linux/amd64` platform.
 - **Devpod**: [Devpod](https://devpod.sh/) is a fast, open-source tool for running devcontainers anywhere.
 If you use Devpod, go to **Settings → Experimental → Additional Environmental Variables** and add:
    - `DOCKER_DEFAULT_PLATFORM=linux/amd64`
    This ensures all builds run in the correct architecture.
 - **devcontainer CLI**: You can also use the [devcontainer CLI](https://github.com/devcontainers/cli) to launch the devcontainer from the terminal.

+**Important:** If you're switching from an ARM64 devcontainer or updating the platform settings, you'll need to rebuild the devcontainer completely:
+- In VS Code: Run "Dev Containers: Rebuild Container" from the command palette
+- With devcontainer CLI: Use `devcontainer up --build`

 This approach ensures compatibility with all shell scripts, build tools, and cross-compilation steps used in the project.